-Outcomes: (a) The awarding body decided to ban the teacher from any involvement with its examinations for a period of three years.
+- Outcomes: (a) The awarding body decided to ban the teacher from any involvement with its examinations for a period of three years. - (b) Other awarding bodies were informed of the decision.

 Following comments made to a member of staff by a candidate, the centre conducted an investigation into suspected malpractice.
 The investigation discovered that a member of staff acting as invigilator had provided inappropriate assistance to a candidate during the course of a GCSE Mathematics examination.
 The same member of staff during the examination also left the candidate unsupervised for an unknown period of time.